chelsea-hansen/RSV-Interventions/README.md

 # Model Structure
  <img src="https://github.com/chelsea-hansen/RSV-Interventions/assets/81387982/c53f4f2a-3a92-4ce3-8204-bafdbb18b74c" width="35%" height="40%" align="left">
 The model assumes that all infants are born into an "M" compartment (representing maternally derived immunity) with partial immunity against infection and hospitalization given infection.
 After this protection wanes, infants become fully susceptible (S0).
 Following the first infection (I1) individuals have a short period of immunity from infection (R1).
 After this immunity wanes, individuals are susceptible again, but with a lower relative risk of infection.
 Following each infection the duration of infectiousness becomes shorter, the duration of immunity increases, and the relative risk of future infections becomes less.
 As mentioned above, this model is an adaptation of earlier work.
 The model has been modified to include a recovered "R" compartment following each infectious "I" compartment.
-A list of parameters is proviced below.
+A list of parameters is provided below.
 Parameters marked with * have been adopted from the earlier work by (Pitzer et al, 2015).

 |Parameter|Fixed Value|
 |---|---|